storageos/use-cases/FIO/remote-local-volumes/README.md

 # Use StorageOS CLI to verify where the volumes are collocated

 # As a binary
-~$ storageos volume ls
+~$ storageos get volumes

 # As a container
-~$ kubectl -n storageos exec cli -- storageos volume ls
+~$ kubectl -n storageos exec cli -- storageos get volumes

 # Verify that the Pod is running